AustinGil/presentations/make-div.md

 ---

-# Keep in mind
+# Remember...

-Caching is a thing (and a pain in the butt):
+Caching is a thing (and can be a pain in the 🍑):

 <v-click>